Enhancement of the WS$_2$ A$_{1\text{g}}$ Raman Mode in MoS$_2$/WS$_2$ Heterostructures

-Here, we investigate MoS$_2$/WS$_2$ heterostructures with various interlayer twist angles by means of optical spectroscopy.
+Here we present a detailed analysis of the effect and uncover its origin using optical spectroscopy on MoS$_2$/WS$_2$ heterostructures with different interlayer twist angles.
+In general, systematic studies of indicators for high-quality interfacial contact, as well as twist-angle-dependent optical signatures, are hampered by the fact that challenges of controlling interlayer twist angle and coupling during sample fabrication typically lead to large variance from sample to sample.
 Using a hybrid fabrication approach combining exfoliated and high-quality chemical-vapor-deposition-grown (CVD) TMDC monolayers~\cite{Shree2019_2D_Mater, George2019_JPhysMater}, we are able to produce a large set of different twist angles in a single preparation process with well-defined parameters.
 We find a pronounced, selective enhancement of the WS$_2$ A$_{1g}$ mode in heterostructures compared to isolated monolayers.
 This enhancement strongly depends on the interlayer twist.
 Remarkably, it is observed for both Stokes and anti-Stokes processes, indicating its nonresonant origin.
 The latter is further examined by contrasting the nonresonant measurements with wavelength- and temperature-dependent Raman experiments, that reveal a typical resonance behavior enhancing all WS$_2$ modes.
 The nonresonant, mode-specific Raman enhancement is confirmed using ab-initio calculations of the nonresonant Raman intensities based on density functional theory (DFT).